 What is Summer of Dance?

-Summer of Dance is a nine week dance intensive offering twelve classes a week in different styles.
-The courses focus on developing skill, increasing your dance vocabulary, sweating, and having fun.
+Summer of Dance is an 8-week dance intensive offering 14 classes a week in different styles — and starting June 17, all Summer of Dance classes will be offered virtually and in-person.
+It is about developing skill, increasing your dance vocabulary, sweating and having fun.
 Combinations are not repeated so if you miss a class, you’re not behind.

 This program is not about competing.
-We create community and encourage each other to push beyond our boundaries and develop a stronger level of physical control and expression.
+It’s about creating community and encouraging each other to push beyond our boundaries and develop a stronger level of physical control and expression.
 The program is designed for the theatre student who is looking for a place to brush up their skills and advance their abilities to help nail the next dance audition.
-All of the instructors have a vast knowledge of theatre and concert dance and have been teaching with us for many years.
+All of the instructors have been teaching with us for many years and have a vast knowledge of theatre and concert dance.

 What types of shoes should I wear?
 Does it matter?